jomartin-999/spring-boot-for-vmware-gemfire/docs/session.md

 <td class="content">You can include multiple provider implementations on
 the classpath of your Spring Boot application.
-For instance, you might use Redis to cache your application’s (HTTP) session state while using VMware GemFire as your application’s transactional persistent store (System of Record).</td>
+For instance, you might use Redis to cache your application’s (HTTP) session state while using [vmware-gemfire-name] as your application’s transactional persistent store (System of Record).</td>
 </tr>
 </tbody>